 Diversity In The Classroom

 Along with using inclusive language in my lectures and course materials, I have found that it is sometimes necessary to take a more direct approach.
 In particular, I think that directness is sometimes required when combating the stereotype that `woman are bad at math.'
-I have never heard any student actually make this claim, but I have certainly seen the underlying effects.
 In the first course I ever taught myself, a summer linear algebra class, I had a female student in my class who was struggling with the material.
 She put in a lot of effort and would always show up for office hours, and I struggled to understand why her performance was suffering.
 It suddenly became clear to me when, one day in office hours, she made a small mistake while we were working through a problem.
 When I had pointed out the mistake, she actually apologized to me for being stupid.
 In that moment, I saw her past struggles for what they were: a lack of confidence in her own (often correct) mathematical intuition.
 Once I had realized this, I changed my approach with her.
 I stopped giving any hints, and instead forced her to indicate what her intuition was saying.
 I focused on providing positive feedback, pointing out when her intuition was spot on, and gently reprimanding her whenever she tried to apologize for a mistake.
 This approach seemed to work, because she not only aced the final, but outperformed the entire class.

-Meanwhile, my algorithms class at Duke has provided me with a different sort of inclusivity challenge.
-Both times I have taught the course, I have had over a hundred Chinese nationals in class, many of whom had arrived for their first time in our country just a couple weeks before the semester started.
-This has come with its own set of cultural and linguistic challenges.
-I have met a number of students who expressed concern that their difficulties with speaking English could result in a lowered grade.
-I certainly do not want those worries to affect their ability to learn, so in the current iteration of the course, I have tried to emphasize that I will never grade a student based on their proficiency in English.
-When I most recently announced that during the lecture devoted to midterm review, there were audible sounds of relief.
+Meanwhile, my algorithms class at Duke provided me with a different sort of inclusivity challenge.
+Every time I taught the course, I had over a hundred Chinese nationals in class, many of whom had arrived for their first time in our country just a couple weeks before the semester started.
+I had met a number of students who expressed concern that their difficulties with speaking English could result in a lowered grade.
+I certainly do not want those worries to affect their ability to learn, so I explicitly emphasized that I will never grade a student based on their proficiency in English.

 Diversity Benefits Everyone

-I believe that fostering an inclusive environment is critical to advancing mathematics, because we as students and educators all bring with us our diverse backgrounds.
+I believe that fostering an inclusive environment is critical to advancing mathematics and computer science, because we as students and educators all bring with us our diverse backgrounds.
 These backgrounds can lead to unique insights, but this can only happen if that diverse population is included as part of the discussion.
 I am working to further this goal through my research, teaching, and outreach activities.